 In April 2020, the Company received \$0.7 million of funding under the CARES Act Provider Relief Fund, subject to the Company's agreement to comply with the Department of Health & Human Services' standard terms and conditions.
 The CARES Act Provider Relief Fund is a federal fund allocated for general distributions to Medicare facilities and providers impacted by the COVID-19 pandemic and is intended to support COVID-related expenses or lost revenue attributable to COVID-19.
 The funding received is considered a government grant which is recognized when there is reasonable assurance that the grant will be received and that conditions attached to the grant have been met.
-During the three and six months ended June 30, 2020, the Company recognized \$0.7 million due to lost revenue attributable to COVID-19, which is reflected in other income, net, on its condensed statement of operations.
+During the three and nine months ended September 30, 2020, the Company recognized \$0 and \$0.7 million, respectively, due to lost revenue attributable to COVID-19, which is reflected in other income, net, on its condensed statements of operations.